-The Boiler Upgrade Scheme aims to encourage homeowners in England and Wales to install a low-carbon heating system in place of their existing fossil fuel boiler.
+The Boiler Upgrade Scheme is a heat pump grant which aims to encourage homeowners in England and Wales to install a low-carbon heating system in place of their existing fossil fuel boiler.
 The £450 million UK Government initiative offers eligible homeowners a fixed grant of £7,500 towards the installation of an air source heat pump (including water source heat pumps) or a ground source heat pump.
-It also offers £5,000 towards the installation of a biomass boiler.
+It also offers £5,000 towards the installation of a biomass boiler such as a wood pellet boiler.

 Compared to the cost of a traditional fossil fuel boiler, these low-carbon solutions are considerably more expensive and unfeasible for many homeowners in the UK.
 The BUS scheme therefore attempts to increase uptake of these green technologies by bringing the cost down for end-consumers.